akrishna77/QSettlers/QSettlers/index.md

 Q-Learning is a technique to develop such a policy by maintaining a large table with expected rewards (Q values) for every (state, action) pair.
 The agent will simply look at every action that it can take within a state, and execute the action with the largest Q-value.
 However, in a large state space with a large amount of possible actions, this table becomes infeasible to keep and thoroughly 'fill out'.

 Deep Q-Learning is an alternative approach to Q-Learning that doesn't face these issues.
-It involves utilizing a deep neural network to approximate the Q value for (state, action) pairs instead of a table like classical Q-Learning.
+It involves utilizing a deep neural network (CNN) to approximate the Q value for (state, action) pairs instead of a table like classical Q-Learning.
 DQN is very efficient when there is a large state space with a large amount of actions, as it can estimate a Q-value for a never-seen-before state by comparing how similar it is to known states.
 This algorithm has seen success with game-playing in the context of Atari and Pacman, as opposed to the classical Q-Learning approach.
 Take a look at the graphic below for a basic representation of these two approaches:

 | ![General DQN Diagram](assets/img/Q-Learning.png) |
 |:--:|
 | *Source: https://www.analyticsvidhya.com* |

 ## Our Goals